 Every year, the Auditor General reports on her examination of government resources and administration in an Annual Report tabled by the Speaker of the Legislative Assembly in the Legislature.
 Tabling is usually at the end of the year, at which time the Annual Report becomes public.

-The main body of the Annual Report deals with individual value-for-money audits of ministries and agencies, and includes significant findings, observations and recommendations, as well as ministry and agency responses to the recommendations.
-There is also a chapter of follow-up reviews of all the value-for-money audits from the Annual Report published two years previously, and another on the Office’s review of government advertising.
+The main body of the Annual Report deals with individual performance audits of ministries and agencies, and includes significant findings, observations and recommendations, as well as ministry and agency responses to the recommendations.
+There is also a chapter of follow-up reviews of all the performance audits from the Annual Report published two years previously, and another on the Office’s review of government advertising.
 In addition, the Annual Report includes observations resulting from the attest audits of the Public Accounts and reports on the Office’s operations and on the activities of the Standing Committee on Public Accounts.
 After the Annual Report is tabled, it is referred to the Public Accounts Committee for review.

 In order to determine whether the government is doing a good job managing the public purse, the Legislature needs quality and timely information, for which it turns to its Standing Committee on Public Accounts (also known as the Public Accounts Committee, or “PAC”), and to the Auditor General.